 David Biggar is a meteorologist for NBC4 Southern California.
-He can been seen during NBC4 News at 11 a.m. and the weekend morning news "Today in L.A."
+He can been seen weekdays during the NBC4 News at 11 a.m. and on the weekend morning newscast "Today in LA" at 7 a.m.
 Follow him on Facebook here.

 Passionate about meteorology from a young age, Biggar brings a natural enthusiasm for reporting weather conditions for the widely divergent micro-climates of Southern California.
 Though "atmospheric measurement" and "remote sensing" may not be in everyone’s vocabulary, Biggar thrives on all climate components and dynamics to dive deep in his weathercasts.